 Lucide Static

-This package include the following lucide implementations:
+This package includes the following implementations of Lucide icons:

-- All SVG files
+- Individual SVG files

 - SVG sprite

-- Icon fonts
+- Icon font files

-- JavaScript library containing strings of SVGs.
+- A JavaScript library exporting SVG strings

 Installation